Steeplejacks

 Even though the trade has evolved, the name has endured.
 Today, “steeplejack” still carries strong heritage value, especially in the UK, and is often used alongside more modern phrases such as rope access technician, work at height specialist or high-level maintenance contractor.

-Modern steeplejack work remains relevant across sectors including:
+Modern steeplejack-style access services remain relevant across sectors including:

 - industrial maintenance